scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 JDK 8 users typically use the Oracle JDK or some flavor of OpenJDK.

-Most JDK 11+ users are using either OpenJDK or GraalVM which runs in the context of OpenJDK.
+Most JDK 11+ users are using OpenJDK, or GraalVM which runs in the context of OpenJDK.
+GraalVM performs well on the Scala benchmarks, and it benefits from GraalVM runtime and runs faster too.

 OpenJDK comes in various flavors, offered by different providers.
-We build and test Scala using [AdoptOpenJDK](https://adoptopenjdk.net) in particular, but the differences are unlikely to matter to most users.
+We build and test Scala using [Temurin](https://adoptium.net) primarily, but the differences are unlikely to matter to most users.

 ## JDK 11 compatibility notes